-Building consumer trust has been added to your bookmarks.
+Building consumer trust has been saved

 Consumer product executives should consider viewing data privacy and security not just as a risk management issue, but as a potential source of competitive advantage that may be a central component of brand-building and corporate reputation.